michael-collins/3d-modeling-rendering-animation-fa18--oer/_assignments/project-speculative-design/project-speculative-design.md

 ---
 For this project, you will create **three** images.
 You will design, model, texture, and render speculative objects and critically reflect on how your images relate to the theme in a 150 word work statement.

-You will develop your concept around some environment, structure, thing, or experience that you find exciting, and re-imagine it as a fictional version set in the future.
+You will develop your concept around some environment, structure, object, or experience that you find interesting or problematic, and re-imagine it as a fictional version set in the future.
 You will imagine it's purpose and how it differs from examples of current day.
 This fiction can be naturally occurring, manufactured, synthetic, biological, or a mix.
 Experiment with unexpected colors, materials, proportions, scales, and textures.

 >"a shift from designing for how the world is ... to designing for how the world could be"
 >